User User name Password

 * Subscribe to cable, satellite or another pay service.

-This message has been edited since posting.
-Last time this message was edited on 6 January 2009 1:14
+This message has been edited since its posting.
+Latest edit was made on 06 Jan 2009 @ 1:14

 Glad I got my gubmint coupons and purchased my two converter boxes @ roughly $20/ea+the tax on the full amount.
 After test driving them it's obvious I now have to buy a huge antenna for my house as well since mostly I just blue blank screens and digital artifacting that makes it impossible to watch (which was ok using regular analog tuners).
 I think the politicians behind this were paid off by cable and satellite providers.